Posted: 11/12/2020 | November 12th, 2020

 Neverwhere, by Neil Gaiman

-After Stardust, I picked up another Gaiman book.
+After Stardust, I picked up another Gaiman book: Neverwhere.
 In this fantasy, an everyday Londoner, Richard, gets caught up in “London Below,” a world where the supernatural takes place without people above knowing about it.
+The book is based on a TV series Gaiman wrote, though the book was better received.
+The worldbuilding transforms London into a whole new world.
 Incredibly well written and filled with vivid imagery, this is my favorite novel of the year.

 Ten Years a Nomad, by me!

 And, finally, since I haven’t mentioned it in a few months, if you haven’t picked up a copy of my book, now’s a great time to do so.
-My memoir follows my ten years backpacking the world and talks about the ups and downs of life as a permanent nomad.
+Ten Years a Nomad is my memoir and follows my ten years backpacking the world.
+It talks about the ups and downs of life as a permanent nomad, sharing my favorite stories and lessons learned — as well as my philosophy on travel in general.
 It’s my treatise on long-term travel and something I poured my heart and soul into.
-Be sure to come to our December Book Club meeting on it!
+I hope you enjoy it!

 This has been a great year for reading, and I’ve found some wonderful titles and incredible new authors.
 COVID may have ruined my travel plans, but I’m an even more devout reader now.
 If you have any suggestions, drop them in the comments.